goldchains/COMS2001-Assignment/hw1/README.md

 Modify your shell so that it uses the PATH variable from the environment to resolve program names.
 Typing in the full pathname of the executable should still be supported.
 Do not use the *execvp*, *execvpe*, or *execlp* functions!
 We will search for these in your code, and you won't receive a mark for this section if they are found.
-Use *execv* instead and implement your own PATH resolution.
+You need to implement your own PATH resolution.

 * Implement path resolution for running executables.